-Academic Appeals •• Is the AC satisfied with the evidence presented? □Yes □No Is the AC satisfied with the applicant's performance? □Yes □No Is the AC satisfied that the applicant was unable, or for valid reasons unwilling, to submit this information before the grade/decision was reached? □Yes □No Is the AC satisfied that the information submitted is true/genuine? □Yes □No Is the AC satisfied that the information submitted constitutes good cause? □Yes □No Is the AC satisfied that the student's performance was significantly and adversely affected by the factors evidenced in the information submitted, such that these factors were the principal cause of the student's performance and had it not been for their existence, the student's result of the original decision would have been different? □Yes □No Is the AC satisfied that there is clear evidence of misconduct during the examination or assessment? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Appeals against exclusion or expulsion Is the AC satisfied with the evidence presented? □Yes □No Is the AC satisfied that the applicant was unable, or for valid reasons unwilling, to submit this information before the decision was reached? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Appeals against disciplinary actions/decisions Is the AC satisfied with the evidence presented? □Yes □No Is the AC satisfied that there is clear evidence of a significant administrative failure on the part of the College or in the conduct of the disciplinary procedure? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Appeals against ranking decisions Is the AC satisfied with the evidence presented? □Yes □No Has the ARPC been consulted for review? □Yes □No Should the original decision be reviewed? □Yes □No
+Academic Appeals Is the AC satisfied with the evidence presented? □Yes □No Is the AC satisfied with the applicant's performance? □Yes □No Is the AC satisfied that the applicant was unable, or for valid reasons unwilling, to submit this information before the grade/decision was reached? □Yes □No Is the AC satisfied that the information submitted is true/genuine? □Yes □No Is the AC satisfied that the information submitted constitutes good cause? □Yes □No Is the AC satisfied that the student's performance was significantly and adversely affected by the factors evidenced in the information submitted, such that these factors were the principal cause of the student's performance and had it not been for their existence, the student's result of the original decision would have been different? □Yes □No Is the AC satisfied that there is clear evidence of misconduct during the examination or assessment? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Appeals against exclusion or expulsion Is the AC satisfied with the evidence presented? □Yes □No Is the AC satisfied that the applicant was unable, or for valid reasons unwilling, to submit this information before the decision was reached? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Appeals against disciplinary actions/decisions Is the AC satisfied with the evidence presented? □Yes □No Is the AC satisfied that there is clear evidence of a significant administrative failure on the part of the College or in the conduct of the disciplinary procedure? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Appeals against ranking decisions T Is the AC satisfied with the evidence presented? □Yes □No Has the ARPC been consulted for review? □Yes □No Should the original decision be reviewed? □Yes □No

-Should the original decision be modified? □Yes □No Appeals against grievance decisions Is the AC satisfied with the evidence presented? □Yes □No Has the Grievance Committee been consulted? □Yes □No Has there been any breach of regulations or policie procedure? s in terms of the grievance □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes □No Reasoning of Decision Please provide a clear explanation of the AC's decision (action to be taken by the applicant. considering the internal regular tions) and any fu urther Decision Please provide the final decision of the AC, including remedies for rectification.
-Members of the Appeals Committee: Name Signature Date
+Should the original decision be modified? □Yes □No Appeals against grievance decisions Is the AC satisfied with the evidence presented? □Yes □No Has the Grievance Committee been consulted? □Yes □No Has there been any breach of regulations or policies in terms of the grievance procedure? □Yes □No Should the original decision be reviewed? □Yes □No Should the original decision be modified? □Yes No

+Reasoning of Decision

+Please provide a clear explanation of the AC's decision (considering the internal regulations) and any further action to be taken by the applicant.